Nitwix/lddr_git/ang/ubik/presentation.md

 - Pat: Ok, I'll fetch the telephone book. [searches trough the book] The number is 032 196 92 39.
 - Joe: Strange..., the phone doesn't seem to recognize this number.
 The telephone book must have aged as well.
 + put badges off
-- Nina: that point of book, we had few theories: 2 theories : 1) psy hallucination. never left past 2) 2 realities , bug of timeline because of pat.
+- Nina: at that point of book, we had few theories: 2 theories : 1) psy hallucination. never left past 2) 2 realities , bug of timeline because of pat.
 - Niels: